Last updated: 05/05/2026

 https://business.safety.google/adsprocessorterms/

-Here you can find out exactly where Google data centers are located: https://www.google.com/about/datacenters/locations/
+You can find out exactly where Google data centers are located here: https://www.google.com/about/datacenters/locations/

-The Tag Manager is a service that allows us to manage website tags through a single interface.
-This enables us to integrate code snippets, such as tracking codes or conversion pixels, into websites without modifying the source code.
-The Tag Manager only forwards the data; it neither collects nor stores it.
-The Tag Manager itself is a cookie-less domain and does not process any personal data, as it serves solely to manage other services within our online offering.
+The Tag Manager is a service that allows us to manage website tags via a single interface.
+This allows us to embed code snippets such as tracking codes or conversion pixels on websites without having to interfere with the source code.
+The data is only forwarded by the Tag Manager, but neither collected nor stored.
+The Tag Manager itself is a cookie-less domain and does not process any personal data, as it serves purely to manage other services in our online offering.

 When Google Tag Manager starts, the browser establishes a connection to Google's servers.
-These are primarily located in the USA.
-This allows Google to know that our website was accessed via a user's IP address.
+These are mainly located in the USA.
+This informs Google that our website has been accessed via a user's IP address.

-The Tag Manager resolves other tags, which may in turn collect data.
+The Tag Manager ensures the resolution of other tags, which in turn may collect data.
 However, the Tag Manager does not access this data.
-If deactivation has been performed at the domain or cookie level, it remains in effect for all tracking tags implemented with the Tag Manager.
+If deactivation has been made at domain or cookie level, this remains valid for all tracking tags implemented with the Tag Manager.

-Our website offers various ways to contact us, such as via contact forms or provided email addresses.
-When you contact us, the personal data you provide will be processed solely for handling and responding to your inquiry.
-This processing occurs where necessary for carrying out pre-contractual measures or fulfilling a contract, or based on legitimate interests, such as maintaining customer relationships or documenting processes.
+Our website offers various ways to contact us, for example via contact forms or provided email addresses.
+When you contact us, the personal data you provide will be processed exclusively for the purpose of handling and responding to your inquiry.
+Processing is carried out insofar as this is necessary for the implementation of pre-contractual measures or for the fulfillment of a contract, or on the basis of legitimate interests, for example for maintaining customer relationships or for documenting processes.

-Providing certain information may be necessary to fully process a request.
-Without this information, processing the request may be impossible or severely limited.
+The provision of certain data may be necessary to process an inquiry completely.
+Without this information, processing of the inquiry may not be possible or may be limited.

-Personal data from contact requests may also be stored in a customer or prospect database based on legitimate interests in order to optimize communication and customer support.
-Use for marketing purposes will only occur if separate consent has been obtained or a legitimate interest exists, and no overriding legitimate interests of the data subject preclude such use.
+Personal data from contact inquiries may also be stored in a customer or prospect database on the basis of legitimate interests in order to optimize communication and support.
+Use for marketing purposes only takes place if separate consent has been given or a legitimate interest exists and there are no overriding legitimate interests of the data subject that oppose it.

-Personal data from contact requests is stored only as long as necessary for processing and handling the request or as required by law.
-After the request has been fully processed and any applicable legal retention periods have expired, the data is deleted or anonymized.
-Generally, deletion occurs no later than three years after the request has been processed without further contact, unless longer legal or contractual retention obligations apply.
+Personal data from contact inquiries will only be stored for as long as is necessary for the processing and handling of the inquiry or as long as legal retention periods exist.
+After final processing of the inquiry and expiry of any legal deadlines, the data will be deleted or anonymized.
+As a rule, deletion takes place no later than three years without further contact, unless longer legal or contractual retention obligations exist.

-Further information on how personal data is handled can be found in the website's privacy policy.
+Further information on the handling of personal data can be found in the website's privacy policy.

 Meta Pixel